Deputy Commander for Seniors/Chaplain Corps CDI/Crisis Intervention - Army Veteran Military Police/Special Operations

 Always prepared, both in the air and on the ground, members of the Civil Air Patrol perform emergency services for state and local agencies as well as the federal government as the civilian auxiliary of the U.S. Air Force and for states/local communities as a nonprofit organization.

 Civil Air Patrol’s awarding-winning aerospace education program promotes aerospace, aviation and STEM-related careers with engaging, standards-based, hands-on curriculum and activities.
 It shapes the experiences and aspirations of youth both in and outside of CAP’s cadet program.

 Civil Air Patrol’s cadet program transforms youth into dynamic Americans and aerospace leaders through a curriculum that focuses on leadership, aerospace, fitness and character.
 As cadets participate in these four elements, they advance through a series of achievements, earning honors and increased responsibilities along the way.

-Map out our HQ and come to our next meeting Tuesday at 1900 hours (7pm) at 3151 Air Commerce Blvd in Brooksville, FL 34604
+Map out the Hernando County CAP HQ and come to their next meeting Tuesday at 1900 hours (7pm) at 3151 Air Commerce Blvd in Brooksville, FL 34604

 (Map & Directions)